vincentramirez/gcp-pov-guide/chapters/8_Active_Directory_Secrets/README.md

 ```
 Store that password somewhere you can reference later.
 It's time to set up AD on our windows vm.

 Now navigate back to Google Cloud Console > Compute Engine > VM.
-Where your windows machine is listed, click on teh **RDP** text to the right of the card and select download RDP file.
+Where your windows machine is listed, click on the **RDP** text to the right of the card and select download RDP file.

 Import the RDP connection file into your windows RDP client application and get ready for Active Directory fun.